GoogleForCreators/web-stories-wp/docs/third-party-integration/integration-layer-api/integration-layer.md

 ### `apiCallbacks`

 - type : `object`
-- description : takes various callback functions for story editor's side effects.
-One callback `saveStoryById` is not optional.
+- description : Takes various callback functions for story editor's side effects.
+The only required API callback is `saveStoryById`.
 For detailed documentation of `apiCallbacks`,  see [API Callbacks](./API-Callbacks.md) section.